Master of Science in Innovation and Management

 • 500-1,000 word essay on your motivations for entering the program

 The MSIM program is highly selective, with a limited number of openings available to qualified students.
 The MSIM Director will admit those students whose previous academic performance and/or work experience indicate a desire and ability to excel.
-Test scores and records of academic performance are evaluated individually in the admissions procedure.
+Test scores and records of academic performance are evaluated individually in the admissions process.
 Of equal importance, however, are the applicant's personal qualifications, accomplishments, and letters of recommendation.
 The applicant's entire file is reviewed in order to ensure the admission of those with the highest aptitude, motivation, and qualifications.

-More details about MSIM requirements can be found at: https://www.montana.edu/business/ms-innovation-management/requirements.html
+More details about MSIM requirements can be found at: https://www.montana.edu/business/innovation-management/what-will-i-study.html

 Financial Assistance